tfranklin9/project/README.md

 >
 > *constant NO\_DLYC : std\_logic := \'0\';*

 WAIT\_MAX is the duration, in microseconds, of inactivity on the rx bus before searching for and triggering on an incoming command/status sync word.
 DELAY\_MAX is the duration, in microseconds, that the user expects the complete transaction to take.
 After DELAY\_MAX, the user can assert triggers of different delays and lengths.
 Currently the duration of the bus transactions and gaps have to be obtained by the User prior to build time.
-The FPGA can be used to view the bus transaction timing before hand by examining csw, dw, enc\_data, and enc\_data\_en on a scope or logic analyzer.
+The FPGA can be used to view the bus transaction timing beforehand by examining csw, dw, enc\_data, and enc\_data\_en on a scope or logic analyzer.

 There are three triggers, triggerA, triggerB, and triggerC.
 Each trigger has a maximum delay, DLY\_MAX, and a maximum hold time, HLD\_MAX.
 DLY\_MAX is the wait between the DELAY\_MAX of the transaction and the assertion of the trigger.
 HLD\_MAX is the duration of the asserted trigger.